jbaron/cats/README.md

 Although not yet feature complete, it is getting there.
 Right now CATS already has built-in support for the following features:

-- TypeScript code completion (just type a dot or Ctrl-Space to invoke it).
+- Intelligent code editor with support for syntax highlighting and code completion.

+- Fast and lightweight, so ti even runs fine on older hardware.

+- Support for refactoring and smart navigation support.

 - TypeScript compilation to JavaScript.

-- Syntax highlighting for many languages including TypeScript.

-- Validation of the TypeScript source code while you are typing.
+- Validation of the source code while you are typing.

 - JavaScript JSHint support.

-- Context sensitive navigation, like goto declarations.

 - Normal editing features you expect of a mature editor, like folding, indentation (see also help => keyboard shortcuts to see a list).

-- Running your application from within IDE and using the WebKit debugger.
+- Running your application from within IDE and using the WebKit debugger to debug.

 - Theming: